yangbo-ujn/Hackintosh-ASUS-ROG-STRIX-Z390I-ITX-Intel-9700K/README.md

   (3)Install OpenCoer 0.5.4 or above to the EFI partition on USB stick

-  (4)Boot for the USB stick and install MacOS Catalina
+  (4)Boot from the USB stick and install MacOS Catalina (using UEFI boot only)

 ## 3. Working

-  Catalina 15.1 install boots successfully,and than updated to 15.2, 15.3 (with OpenCore-0.5.6)
+  Catalina 15.1 install and boots successfully, and than updated to 15.2, 15.3 (with OpenCore 0.5.6)

   Yeston RX 560D DP output linked to an AOC 27" 4K display